nibezo/priton/README.md

 - Learn how to work with PostgreSQL
 - Learn how to work better with Git
 - Learn how to work with VK API
-- Learn Linux using (Ubuntu 20.04.1 LTS)
+- Learn Linux using (Manjaro 20.2.1)